Hemanth42d/Hemanth42d/README.md

 - 🌱 I’m currently learning **DevOps**

-- 👨‍💻 All of my projects are available at [mvhemanth.notion.site/](mvhemanth.notion.site/)
+- 👨‍💻 All of my projects are available at [mvhemanth.notion.site](mvhemanth.notion.site/)

-- View more about me on [vist my website](www.mvhemanth.me)
+- View more about me on https://www.mvhemanth.me/

 - 💬 Ask me about **MERN, Java**